portofbitcoin/docs/training/developer/007-website-setup.md

 You have to create a repository named `username.github.io` where `username` is your GitHub username.

-Clone the new repository as we learnt in the Git section (ADD LINK):
+Clone the new repository as we learnt in the [Git section](https://github.com/portofbitcoin/docs/blob/master/training/developer/005-git.md):

 `git clone git@github.com:username/username.github.io.git`